michelelorenzi/michelelorenzi.github.io/_pages/AT2_tutorial.md

 - Sixth tutorial (06/06/24): First tutorial in ages!
 The Moore spectra exercises were quite challenging, but most groups did well on them, so nothing to add to what we said in the meeting.
 Math aside, we had a nice time with biscuits and chocolate, if you don't come next week you're missing out!

 - Seventh tutorial (13/06/24): Wew, this one was a big mess, sorry...
 Hopefully I will upload a solution to the second and third exercise here soon (and of Exercise 2.3.10 in the notes too)!

+- Eight tutorial (20/06/24): Not a lot to comment, this sheet was fairly straightforward.
+The most interesting exercise was the arithmetic fracture square, but it really was just algebra (of some kind), with the only perhaps slighty subtle part being that the $$q$$-completion of a spectrum is $$p$$-acyclic for $$p\neq q$$ (it's also easy to overlook that one has to prove this...).

+- Ninth tutorial (27/06/24): We had a special guest this time, and I got a bit flustered...
+Anyway, at some point I would like to upload an explanation of why the canonical map $$BU(n-1)\rightarrow B(n)$$ can be identified with the projection of the sphere bundle of the universal rank $$n$$ bundle (this is the sixth of the self-study exercises, it's not difficult, but it can be confusing if one is not familiar with classifying spaces), I don't promise anything however, because (as it's probably clear by the many things I still have to upload) I'm really grasping for time at the moment.

 <br/><br/>
 <br/><br/>